SanderGodard/vmsetup/README.md

  - Bashfiles like aliases and functions
  - Prompt for bash
  - Wallpaper
+ - Stops the xfce vm from falling asleep and locking
+ - Unzips rockyou
+ - Sets mouse in tmux
  - LightDM Greeter styling
  - Scripts
     - VibeCheck